 For decades, my grandmother boycotted Mother's Day.
 "Mothers should be appreciated every day!" she'd argue.
 By the time she was in her sixties, she surrendered, figuring she might as well be doted on once a year.

 As a teacher, I never felt particularly appreciated by my principal, colleagues, students, or parents.
 When acknowledgment of my work came, I relished it.
 It's just that it was so infrequent.
-The thing was, I knew that my school community appreciated me, but I don't think we knew how or when to express it; there were few structures to support this kind of recognition of our work.
+The thing was, I knew that my school community appreciated me, but I don't think we knew how or when to express it.
+There were few structures to support recognition of our work.

 Of course, those administrators, colleagues, students, and parents are not an exception in our society, and they themselves rarely feel appreciated.
 In general, we're a very unappreciative bunch of humans.
-Our attention is not drawn to strengths and successes; we're compelled to focus on weaknesses, to demand more, to be unsatisfied.
-We're equally hard on ourselves, often our own worst critic.
+Our attention is not drawn to strengths and successes -- we're compelled to focus on weaknesses, to demand more, to be unsatisfied.
+We're equally hard on ourselves and often our own worst critics.

 In the Classroom